Canadian Pacific files objection with U.S. regulator over Canadian National's bid for Kansas City rail | Business

 Canadian Pacific files objection with U.S. regulator over Canadian National's bid for Kansas City rail

-CN launched an unsolicited cash-and-stock offer valuing KCS at about $29.55 billion after CP agreed to buy KCS for about $25 billion in March.
-CP has previously said it was not considering raising its offer.
+CN launched an unsolicited cash-and-stock offer valuing KCS at about $29.55 billion, after CP agreed to buy KCS for about $25 billion in March.
+CP has previously said it was not considering increasing its offer.
 KCS previously said its board has determined that CN's competing offer could be expected to lead to a "superior proposal."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)